-- 5.1.1.12 The City will encourage the use of future technologies that will support a safe and efficient transportation system. - 5.1.1.13 When undertaking capital works projects, the City will explore the ability to improve the streetscape through urban design and amenity features.
+- 5.1.1.12 The City will encourage the use of future technologies that will support a safe and efficient transportation system. - 5.1.1.13 When undertaking capital works projects, the City will improve the streetscape and implement accessibility standards through urban design and amenity features in accordance with Section 8.4.2.